dridi/libvmod-querystring/README.rst

 ACKNOWLEDGMENT
 ==============

-The sort algorithm is an adaptation of Jason Mooberry's Swkurly for the Varnish workspace memory model of the worker threads.
+The sort algorithm is a mix of Jason Mooberry's Skwurly and my own QuerySort with regards for the Varnish workspace memory model of the worker threads.

 COPYRIGHT
 =========